V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 Megapixels                      : 0.258
 ```

-Here few thing to notice :
+Here are few thing to notice :

-- The actual image size is 1047x246.
+- The actual image size is `1047x246`.
 This help us to guess what was the original size.
 - The warning suggest data after the IEND chunk.
-Which match with aCropalypse vulnerability.
+Which match with an aCropalypse vulnerability, so our guess is renforced.
-- The color type is set to RGB with Alpha
+- The color type is set to `RGB with Alpha`.

 Using strings (or any hex editor) confirm that there is two IEND chunk on the picture, and also we can look for the Color type which seem more a RGB color model with gamma correction than RGB with Alpha as said exiftool.